imazen/resizer-web/content/support/contracts.md

 Save money with a support contract.
 All contracts include permanent licenses to the latest version of all plugins offered when the contract expires.
 And even better - you get a direct line to the author.
 Don't hesitate to email `sales@imageresizing.net` about a customized support contract!

-If you already purchased an Enterprise license, you can apply 50% of the purchase cost to a new support contract.
+If you already purchased an Enterprise or Elite license, you can apply 50% of the purchase cost to a new support contract.

 ### Go Bronze ($1000/yr with 2YR plan)

-* The Bronze 6-month contract is $100 cheaper than buying all 4 plugin bundles.
+* The Bronze 6-month contract only costs $100 more than purchasing the Elite edition, and includes everything offered by Elite.
 It also includes 6 support incidents (limited to 1 per month) (normally $135 each), 2 assisted installs, 1 30-minute Q & A session (normally $190), and 1 hour of coding assistance (normally $195).
 That's $1195 in support savings, plus $100 savings on licensing.
 * The Bronze 1-year contract will save you $500 if V4 arrives within 1 year (which is likely), because it includes major version upgrades.
 It also includes $2,005 in support savings, and potentially $500 over the licensing model.

 ### Go Silver ($4000/yr with 2YR plan)